quteron/javascript-fundamentals/functions/README.md

 ## Calling function <a name="calling-function"></a>

+Function definition does not call function itself, it's only define set of instructions that will be run when the function is called.
 To call the function just enter function name and input arguments in paretheneses saperated by commas.
 Don't forget to put semicolon at the end:
 ```javascript
 sayHello("John");
 > Hello, John.